 Medical and health conditions can also affect the ability to think quickly and clearly.

-If you're driving a small passenger service vehicle, such as a shuttle or a taxi, you must meet a number of detailed requirements relating to:
+If you're driving a small passenger service vehicle, such as a shuttle, taxi or app-based service, you must meet a number of detailed requirements relating to:

 Before you drive any vehicle, you should do a simple pre-use ‘walk-around’ check.

 This will help ensure that the vehicle is safe to operate.
 It will also enable you to identify the need for, and schedule, repairs and maintenance – reducing the need to deal with unexpected breakdowns.
 That could also mean long-term savings for your business.

 Best practice fleet management includes a system for drivers to report any vehicle faults they find, and a process for advising drivers on what happens about the reported faults.
 Make sure you have a vehicle fault reporting and resolution system in your business.

 Fatigue can be dangerous for drivers, especially people who drive as part of their job.
 As a driver, you should know how to prevent and manage fatigue.